kanaka/mal/README.md

 ./stepX_YYY
 ```

-### ES6 (ECMAScript 6 / ECMAScript 2015)
+### ES6 (ECMAScript 2015)

-The ES6 implementation uses the [babel](https://babeljs.io) compiler
+The ES6 / ECMAScript 2015 implementation uses the
-to generate ES5 compatible JavaScript.
-The generated code has been
+[babel](https://babeljs.io) compiler to generate ES5 compatible
-tested with Node 0.12.4.
+JavaScript.
+The generated code has been tested with Node 0.12.4.

 ```
 cd es6